Overview

 Queen Ask

-The next/cheapest (non-trump) suit is the Q ask.
+The next/cheapest (non-trump) suit is the Q ask OR trump suit over 3 or 0 response (pass without 3 keycards).

 When can sign off at 5 level